thinkphp/thinkphp.herokuapp.com/_posts/2021-03-22-operator-overloading-python.md

 title: Operator Overloading Python
 ---

+## Introduction

  We'll explore Operator Overloading:
     - what it is
     - how it works
     - why we want it

-Operatorul overloading allows user defined class to appear to have a natural way of using operators such as: +,-,*,/,<,>,= as well as logical operators such as & |
+Operator overloading allows user defined class to appear to have a natural way of using operators such as: +,-,*,/,<,>,= as well as logical operators such as & |
 This leads to more succint and readable code as it is possible to